dprojects/getDimensions/Docs/README.md

 ## Constraints

-* To create `constraints` report You have to add `Name` for the `constraint` You want to have listed at report.
+* To create custom report of `constraints` You have to add `Name` for the `constraint` You want to have listed at report.
 This is how the macro know which one `constraint` is important to You.
 All `constraints` with empty name will be skipped at report:

 	![ltf005](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/ltf005.png)